Jonathan-Treloggen/jonathan-treloggen.github.io/README.md

 <h1>Welcome to my portfolio</h1>

 <p>
-  &nbsp;&nbsp;&nbsp;&nbsp;This website shows what I can currently do with HTML, CSS and a little bit of JavaScript thrown in there.
+  &nbsp;&nbsp;&nbsp;&nbsp;This website shows what I can currently do with HTML, CSS and a little bit of JavaScript.
 This visual representation of
   <br>
   my portfolio tell you a little about my self, my resume is linked at the top and even a contact botton that will acctualy send me and
   <br>